princeseniordev/princeseniordev.github.io/content/about/index.md

 skills:
   - Coding
   - soccer
-  - Problem Solving
+  - Swimming
-  - Reading
+  - Literature
-  - Team Management
+  - Music
-  - Saunter
+  - Environmental conservation
 ---

 Hello, My name is Andy Johnson, and I hail from the picturesque island of Cheung Chau, renowned for its charming atmosphere.